argoproj-labs/hera/docs/getting-started/walk-through/hello-world.md

 ```

 To invoke the `echo` template, you can call it, passing values to its arguments through the `arguments` kwarg, which is
 a dictionary of the _function_ kwargs to values.
+This is because under a `Steps` or `DAG` context manager, the `script`
+decorator converts a call of the function into a `Script` object, to which you must pass `Script` initialization kwargs.

 ```py
 echo(arguments={"message": "Hello world!"})